 FRIDAY 14 APRIL FROM 7 TO 10 PM

 Artists are always looking for inspiration.
 For contemporary makers, the work of David Bailly is a wonderful source of inspiration, his vanitas still lifes in particular..
 After all, the themes of time, death and vanity are universal - they keep us even today quite busy.
 This edition of Lakenhal Late therefore introduces you to various (creators of) current adaptations of the vanitas theme in the form of video art, photography, spoken word and classical music.
-In addition, philosopher Lammert Kamphuis will challenge you in a relaxed way to reflect on the theme of mortality, you can participate in flash tours of the exhibitions, and the Atelier will be open all evening for a walk-in workshop.
+In addition, philosopher Lammert Kamphuis will challenge you in a relaxed way to reflect on the theme of mortality and the Atelier will be open all evening for a walk-in workshop.

 MEET THE ARTISTS: KOEN HAUSER, BRAM KORTEKAAS & INGE REISBERMAN

 Luuk Heezen (known from the podcast Kunst is Lang among other things) asks Koen Hauser, Bram Kortekaas and Inge Reisberman about how they relate to the themes of time, death and vanity, and how David Bailly's work has (or has not) inspired them in their own creative process.